shashwat0903/E-Yantra/README.md

-# ⚡ ENERGY GAME: Operation and Control of Renewable Energy Sources
+# ⚡ E-Yantra - Operation and Control of Renewable Energy Sources

 A gamified simulation system integrated with real-time environmental inputs to manage and optimize renewable energy consumption in households.
 Built under the **E-Yantra initiative**, this project merges **simulation, hardware and AI-based recommendations**.